flysight/flysight-viewer-qt/README.md

 1. FlySight Viewer should be built using Qt 5.5.1.
 Later versions of Qt do not include QWebView, which is used by MapView.
 2. VLC-Qt builds can be found here: https://github.com/vlc-qt/vlc-qt/releases.
 For Qt 5.5, use VLC-Qt 1.0.
 3. wwWidgets is located here: http://www.wysota.eu.org/wwwidgets/#download.
 For Qt 5 compatibility, wwWidgets must be built from source.
+4. HTTPS requires the OpenSSL binaries.
+On windows these are libeay32.dll, libssl32.dll and ssleay32.dll available from https://slproweb.com/products/Win32OpenSSL.html

 ## Deploying on Mac